-April 28, 2014: At 2:00 p.m. on Monday, April 28, following any Leader remarks, the Senate will proceed to a period of morning business until 5:30 p.m., with senators permitted to speak therein for up to 10 minutes each and with the time equally divided and controlled between the two Leaders or their designees.
+September 8, 2014: On Monday, September 8, at 2:00 p.m., following any Leader remarks, there will be a period of morning business until 5:30 p.m. with senators permitted to speak therein for up to 10 minutes each, with the time equally divided and controlled between the two Leaders or their designees.
 At 5:30 p.m., the Senate will resume consideration of the nomination of Jill A.Pryor to be U.S. Circuit Judge for the Eleventh Circuit, and immediately proceed to vote on confirmation of the nomination.

 As a member of the Senate Energy and Natural Resources Committee, I have